justin-nr/theSignOutFrontGroup3/README.md

 Group members: Sairus, Keith, Justin, Riley

 Overview:
-  Simulating the viewage of the sign in the front of campus.
+  Simulating the viewage, from students and faculty, of the sign in the front of campus.

   CONTINUE LATER